Fortress eCommerce Site and App Revamp

 UX Workshop

-On December 7, 2021, with support from Design Manager Ray and four additional designers, we conducted a half-day UX workshop utilizing Personas, User Journey Mapping, How Might We (HMW) framing, and HMW voting to transform pain points from the existing Fortress website into actionable design directions.
-The 5-hour session, including short breaks, fostered collaboration and strategic problem-solving.
+On December 7, 2021, we conducted a 5-hour UX workshop with Design Manager and four designers.
+Using Personas, User Journey Mapping, and How Might We exercises, we transformed pain points from the existing Fortress website into actionable design directions.

 Here are the top 4 How Might We statements from the voting session: